Tara Reade’s Lawyer Says Joe Biden Should Open Up His Senate Record If He Doesn’t Remember Her

 “I can tell you while my phone was ringing off the hook [about] Kavanaugh during his confirmation hearing — [MSNBC] couldn’t get enough of me — they haven’t called me once.
 They don’t want to hear from me.”

-Wigdor also revealed that Reade would have an announcement in the coming days that will follow the Democratic National Committee’s decision to forgo an independent investigation into her allegations.
+Wigdor also revealed that Reade would have an announcement in the coming days, one that will follow the Democratic National Committee’s decision to forgo an independent investigation into her allegations.

 In his recent interview on The Last Word with Laurence O’Donnell, Biden said he believes that Reade’s claim — as with any accusations of abuse or harassment — should be thoroughly vetted.
 Despite this claim, Biden has continued to refuse the release of his Senate records at the University of Delaware, which he said may be taken out of context.

-Thus far, in addition to Reade, both Republicans and Democrats have called on Biden to release the documents to allow the press to independently examine them for connections to Reade’s allegations.
+Thus far, in addition to Reade, both Republicans and Democrats have called on Biden to release the documents in order to allow the press to independently examine them for connections to Reade’s allegations.